-I am Dr. Charlie Prins, an Albany, CA chiropractor of over 34 years who serves all the surrounding areas such as Berkeley, El Cerrito, Kensington, and Richmond.
+I am Dr. Charlie Prins, an Albany, CA chiropractor with more than 34 years who serves all the surrounding areas such as Berkeley, El Cerrito, Kensington, and Richmond.

-I utilize chiropractic care and Applied Kinesiology (AK) to improve the health and wellness in all areas of patients’ lives, whether they are having neck or back pain, or just want to start feeling better each and every day.
-I take a ‘whole person’ approach in chiropractic care, which entails searching for the underlying causes of disease, discomfort, and pain, as opposed to just treating the symptoms.
+I utilize chiropractic care and Applied Kinesiology (AK) to aid in improving improve the health and wellness of patients’ lives.
+I take a ‘whole person’ approach in chiropractic care, which entails searching for the underlying causes of disease, muscle weakness, and pain, as opposed to just treating the symptoms.

 No Drugs – No Surgery

-At the age of 18, I lost feeling from my waist down; I couldn’t feel parts of my legs and I couldn’t tell when I was voiding.
+At the age of 18, after exercising I lost feeling from my waist down; I couldn’t feel parts of my legs and I couldn’t tell when I was voiding.
 Doctors told me I had a fractured vertebra that could have been there for years (they just found it!) and I needed surgery or else I would end up in a wheelchair five years later.
 I declined undergoing surgery, and instead when I got to college I accompanied a friend on an appointment to see his chiropractor.
-The chiropractor examined me, studies my x-rays, and began adjusting me.
-That was the beginning of my journey that has brought me to a profession where I can help others without the use of drugs or surgery.
+She examined me, studied my x-rays, and began my treatment plan.
+That was the beginning of my journey that has brought me to a profession where I can help others without the use of drugs or surgery!